ast-hugger/fabulae/text/romulus-en.md

 ## Chapter VII:  In the House of Fabricius

-As we entered the atrium of the house of Fabricius, I observed that both he and Senator Valerius were seated, engaged in a quiet discussion.
-They looked up in surprise when they saw us enter, but Crispus, with his usual calm, advanced and greeted them with respect, as if he were merely paying a friendly visit.

-Fabricius’s face was marked with an uneasy expression, while Valerius, though visibly taken aback, attempted to hide his surprise.
-Crispus, in his usual direct manner, spoke: "We come not to disturb your peace, but to share certain discoveries which we have recently made—discoveries that cannot be ignored."

-Fabricius and Valerius exchanged a swift glance.
-"What discoveries do you mean, Crispus?" asked Valerius, his voice controlled but his brow tense.

-Calmly, Crispus responded, "We know about the crypt beneath the temple, and the one interred there.
-I believe, gentlemen, you already understand to whom I refer."

-Both senators were silent, clearly troubled by Crispus's words.
-After a long pause, Fabricius managed to say, "Crispus, I don’t know what you think you’ve discovered, but perhaps it’s best not to delve into these matters."
+Crispus and I, our spirits firm, arrived at Fabricius’s house to confront him with our findings.
+Upon entering the magnificently adorned atrium, we found Fabricius himself, and strangely, Senator Valerius was also present, his expression serious and fortitude apparent.

+Fabricius regarded us with a cold look as we approached.
+“Why have you come to my house, Crispus?” he asked, somewhat suspiciously.

+“There is no doubt you know, Fabricius,” Crispus replied with a sinister calm.
+“We know the truth about what is concealed beneath the crypts.”

+Upon hearing this, Fabricius turned pale but quickly restored his countenance to one of hardness.
+Valerius, however, with burning eyes darting to Crispus, attempted to respond along with his associate, “We do not know what you are talking about.
+There is no—”

+Crispus cut sharply through their words: “Do not deny the facts.
+I know of the body concealed beneath the crypts—and nothing escapes your attention.”
+His voice struck the air like a thorn.
+Fabricius and Valerius, as if wounded, froze in place.
+Their faces barely concealed their fear.

+Meanwhile, I, Flavius, was no less astonished; so much had transpired in these days that hidden truths had finally been revealed to us.
+Finally, Fabricius began, “That which lies beneath the earth… There is no need to speak of it—”

-Crispus, unfazed, replied, "There’s no need to deny it.
-I know even more than that.
-The name of the man who supposedly 'ascended' in the Campus Martius was not Romulus.
-Surely you know that, senators."
-Fabricius and Valerius looked at each other in astonishment, while I, nearly incredulous, could scarcely breathe.
+Crispus, chillingly calm in a mysterious way, followed up: “And I will tell you even more.
+The name of the man who ‘ascended to the heavens’ from Campus Martius was not Romulus.
+Do you not know, senators?”
+Fabricius and Valerius looked at each other, astonished, while I could barely draw in the air in disbelief.

-“It was Remus,” said Crispus.
-“Remus, not Romulus, who met his final day in that place.”
-Fabricius and Valerius, as if struck by a bolt of lightning, fell silent, speechless.
+“It was Remus,” Crispus said.
+“Remus, not Romulus, met his final fate in that place.”
+Fabricius and Valerius fell silent as if struck by a bolt of lightning.

 ## Chapter VIII: The Hidden Truth